equipe-3-virtumed/virtumed-backend/README.md

 Open Swagger at http://localhost:3333/docs

-## Adding Admin
+## Adding an Admin to Local Database

 The Admin's Routes are protected by AuthGuards, so you have to:

 - Open `admin.controller`.
 - Comment `@UseGuards(AuthGuard('Admin'))` and `@ApiBearerAuth()` lines in  in order to free admin routes.
-- Open http://localhost:3333/docs and add an Admin to your local database via Swagger.
+- Open http://localhost:3333/docs and add an Admin via Swagger.
 - Close the admin routes.
 - Have fun!